OCDX/softwareEngFinalProj/README.md

 ##TO DO

-Finish requirements anaylysis, make sure no gaps in requirements
+* Finish requirements anaylysis, make sure no gaps in requirements

-Add git hub link to pdf
+* Add git hub link to pdf

-Need title page
+* Need title page

--software name
+	- software name

--authors
+	- authors

--version
+	- version

--date
+	- date

-add change log
+* add change log

-add tables for data (these will probably change as we begin work)
+* add tables for data (these will probably change as we begin work)

-diagram out a tentative design for our pages
+* diagram out a tentative design for our pages

-have a section dedicated to software design ideas (UML, etc)
+* have a section dedicated to software design ideas (UML, etc)